 Qy’Darrius works with the Rural Innovation Network at CORI to provide community development and connectivity among the ecosystems within the network.
 He aims to be a direct support for network members, providing assistance and direction wherever needed.

-Brēyana is a community engagement specialist who works with Rural Innovation Network communities to develop and implement strategies that increase interest and participation in entrepreneurship, digital skilling, and tech career development programs, with a particular focus on engaging program participants that represent the full diversity of their communities.
+Brēyana works with Rural Innovation Network communities to develop and implement strategies that increase interest and participation in entrepreneurship, digital skilling, and tech career development programs, with a particular focus on engaging program participants that represent the full diversity of their communities.

-Mark Rembert is a regional economist who leads CORI’s efforts to grow and support the Rural Innovation Network, a nationwide community of committed change agents working to advance the economic future of small-town America.
+Mark Rembert is a regional economist who oversees CORI’s research and knowledge-gathering projects about rural America.
+Before this role he led the Rural Innovation Network, a nationwide community of committed change agents working to advance the economic future of small-town America.

 To execute on CORI's mission, we engage our sister organization Rural Innovation Strategies, Inc. (RISI), a taxable nonprofit.
 RISI staff is listed here.

-Rachel is the Foundational Community Assistance Associate providing support to both the Broadband and Rural Innovation Initiative consulting teams as they help rural communities expand access to broadband internet and develop digital tech economies.
+Rachel is a Community Manager at RISI, working with the Rural Innovation Initiative consulting team as they help rural communities develop digital tech economies.

 In her role on the broadband team, Anderson assists rural communities in finding pathways for broadband expansion to unserved and underserved communities.
 She is passionate about broadband’s role in the future of rural economic development, because remote work is what allows her to live in her rural hometown of Roxboro, North Carolina.